gabrielecanepa/woocommerce-to-shopify/README.md

 - `SHOPIFY_SHOP_NAME`
 - `WOOCOMMERCE_URL`

-The workflow is configured to run every 5 minutes (GitHub's limit for scheduled workflows) and can be triggered:
+The workflow is configured to run every 5 minutes (GitHub's limit for scheduled workflows) and can be triggered in one of the following ways.

 - With a `workflow_dispatch` event
 - With a `repository_dispatch` event via the GitHub API: